aaronkyle/social-development/terms/safeguard-policy.md

 #### Involuntary Resettlement

-The implementation of development projects that require land may cause involuntary displacement of population who live in affected areas.
+The implementation of development projects that require land may cause involuntary displacement of populations who live in affected areas.
 The involuntary displacement may cause severe long-term impacts unless appropriate measures are carefully planned and carried out.
-Therefore, since 1980 the Bank has developed policies and guidelines for resettlement of project's affected population.
+Therefore, since 1980 the Bank has developed policies and guidelines for resettlement of project-affected populations.
 The Bank's Resettlement Policy has been modified several times according to the experiences in its application and to the new situations that have emerged.
-Currently, the olicy in force is the Operational Policy on Involuntary Resettlement OP 4.12.
-The main objective of this policy isto assist the efforts of the displaced persons to improve their livelihoods and standards, or at least to restore them to pre-displacement levels.
+Currently, the policy in force is the Operational Policy on Involuntary Resettlement OP 4.12.
+The main objective of this policy is to assist the efforts of displaced persons to improve their livelihoods and standards, or at least to restore them to pre-displacement levels.

 Generally, the projects that may cause involuntary displacement are: infrastructure projects (for instance: dams, roads, water supply and sanitation), management of natural resources, slum upgrading and risk prevention (people who live in areas at prune risk).
 In the first two types of projects the displacement in a precondition for the implementation of the project whereas the last two kinds of projects the resettlement is a vehicle to improve the living conditions of the population.